Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Data and Method of Analysis

 While this binary classification robustly captures the dominant bimodality, it does not isolate the green valley population that lies between the two peaks.
 To explicitly identify this transitional class, we employ the entropic thresholding framework introduced by \citep{pandey24}, which is based on the principle of maximum entropy \citep{kapur85}.
 This method enables an objective partitioning of the colour distribution into three statistically distinct classes without imposing arbitrary colour cuts.

+The colour distribution in the interval under consideration is represented by a normalized histogram consisting of $N$ bins.
 The colour interval between $\mu_{\mathrm{BC}}$ and $\mu_{\mathrm{RS}}$ is first discretized into $N$ bins, with $N=30$ adopted in this work.
 Previous studies have shown that the resulting thresholds are not sensitive to the precise choice of bin number \citep{pandey24}.
 Two thresholds, $s_1$ and $s_2$ (with $s_1 < s_2$), are then identified within this interval by maximizing the total entropy,

 where the entropy associated with each class is given by